James-SR/study-notes-master/docs/DimensionalModelling.md

 ## Introduction to Dimensional Data

 Dimensional modelling helps to build the ability for users to query the information, for instance analysing results by a geographic region.
 Multi-dimensional modelling is an extension to allowing multiple ways to analsye the information, by geographic region but also over time, by product or service, by store or office and so on.
 It provides a way for a system user, manager or analyst to navigate what information - the 'information space' - is available in a database or data warehouse, but at a more intuitive level [see @FIT5195, lecture 4].
 The goal is to help understanding, exploration and to make better decisions.
 A dimension is simply a direction, usually query or analytically based, in which you can move.
+Dimensional modelling is different from Entity Relationship diagrams which are more typically used for database design, however they do share some similarities and are sometimes used for dimensional modelling particuarly by those from a database or IT background.

 The dimensions used therefore become the ways in which the end user wants to query the information.

 Typical terms used in the BI arena for helping to navigate this 'information space' include; 'slice and dice' meaning to make a large data space in to a smaller one (you are making a selection or subset of all the available data), 'drill down' meaning to go in to a lower level of a hierachy (moving from a geographic region to a particular store), 'drill up' meaning to go in to a higher level (sometimes called rolling-up) and 'drill across' meaning adding more data (or facts) about something, typically from another source (a different fact table).

-There are two slightly different interpretations of a dimensional model:
+There are two slightly different interpretations of a dimensional model [@FIT5195, lecture 4]:

 * **OLAP**: A dimension is a structural attribute of a data cube.
 A dimension acts as an index for identifying values in a multi-dimensional array
-* **Kimball**:  A dimension table are where the textual descriptions which relate to aspects of the business are stored [@FIT5195, lecture 4]
+* **Kimball**: A dimension table are where the textual descriptions which relate to aspects of the business are stored

 In both instances however, they provide ways to interact and understand our information.
+There are two things we are typically trying to map:

+* **Facts**: Data itself, values, sales and so on e.g. a sales transaction number and the products sold
+* **Dimensions**: Different ways of presenting or quering the information, this is often in the form of attributes about the fact e.g. product specific and store details

 ### Data Modelling levels

 There are three aspects of information with a Business Intelligence system - conceptual, logical and physical - which exist on a spectrum.

-* Conceptual - The business needs are usually the high level conceptual solution, what things we want to include at a more abstract level
+* **Conceptual**: The business needs are usually the high level conceptual solution, what things we want to include at a more abstract level
-* Logical - We start thinking about what data to include in the model and what data is available, it starts giving something which can be implemented in to a warehouse
+* **Logical**: We start thinking about what data to include in the model and what data is available, it starts giving something which can be implemented in to a warehouse
-* Physical - The final solution which is usually then what is implemented in the data warehouse.
+* **Physical**: The final solution which is usually then what is implemented in the data warehouse.
 It is the more technical/IT solution and may include normalisation (3NF or higher) and perhaps other database optimisations to improve performance of the system.

 In some instances, the conceptual and logical can become one and the same thing.